After completing studies in Australia, international students have various options available. They can choose to stay in Australia or head back home.

 If international students decide to stay in Australia, they can either continue studying to pursue a higher level of qualification or take up post-study work to gain work experience in Australia and utilise their newly gained knowledge.
 International students have another option of going back home, undertaking further study or working there.

 It’s important to note that if you decide to work or pursue further study in Australia, you’ll have to check whether your visa allows you to do so.
 If not, you’ll need to apply for a new visa.
-Visit the Department of Home Affairs to see your available options and to check your visa conditions.
+Visit the Department of Home Affairs website to see your available options and to check your visa conditions.

 No matter what decision you choose to make, join your institution’s alumni group.
 It will help you to keep in touch with your classmates and provide you with great benefits and opportunities.